Public Transport in Helsinki

 Buying tickets from the HSL ticket machine is free of the service fee.

-HSL App is the easiest way to buy tickets.
-However, if you prefer more traditional ways, you can also buy tickets from ticket sale points like R-kiosks and from automated HSL machines.
+The HSL App is the easiest way to buy tickets.
+However, if you prefer more traditional methods, you can also buy tickets from ticket sale points like R-kiosks and automated HSL machines.

-There are R Kiosks everywhere in the Helsinki area and they sell HSL tickets but they also charge a service fee.
-All big stations and also a few smaller stops have ticket-selling machines that are free to use.
+There are R Kiosks everywhere in the Helsinki area.
+They sell HSL tickets but charge a service fee.
+All big stations and a few smaller stops have ticket-selling machines that are free to use.

-It is important to buy a ticket before boarding any vehicle.
-Do not also forget to validate the ticket if you are using it for the first time.
-For travellers, we recommend buying day tickets because they are practical and affordable if you travel a lot.
+It is essential to buy a ticket before boarding any vehicle.
+Do not forget to validate the ticket if you are using it for the first time.
+We recommend purchasing day tickets for travellers because they are practical and affordable if you travel a lot.

 Transport Hubs in Helsinki

 Helsinki centre is a small area.
 Central Railway Station is marked on the map below.
-Kamppi Bus Station is about 800 metres to the southeast and Pasila Railway Station is a few kilometres north where there is Mall of Tripla.
+Kamppi Bus Station is about 800 metres to the southeast, and Pasila Railway Station is a few kilometres north, where there is the Mall of Tripla.

 Stations

-There are three important transport hubs in Helsinki.
+There are three essential transport hubs in Helsinki.

 Helsinki Central Station

-Helsinki Central Station also known as Rautatiasema in Finnish is the most important transport hub in Helsinki.
-Helsinki Central Railway station is the end station for all commuter trains.
-It is also the main station for all commuter trains and long-distance trains departing from Helsinki.
-At Helsinki Central Station, you can connect to many bus lines and also the metro.
+Helsinki Central Station, also known as Rautatiasema in Finnish, is the most important transport hub in Helsinki.
+It is the end station for all commuter trains and the main station for all commuter trains and long-distance trains departing from Helsinki.
+At Helsinki Central Station, you can connect to many bus lines and the metro.
 Many tram lines pass Helsinki Central Railway Station.

 Helsinki Railways Station

-Helsinki Railway Station is not only a transfer hub but it is also an attraction.
+Helsinki Railway Station is not only a transfer hub but also an attraction.

 Rautatientori bus station